National Rugby League: 2010–2019: Establishment of the ARLC

-The 2013 season saw the resurgence of foundation clubs the Sydney Roosters and the South Sydney Rabbitohs with both clubs finishing first and second place respectively.
+The 2013 season saw the resurgence of foundation clubs, the Sydney Roosters and the South Sydney Rabbitohs, with both clubs finishing first and second place respectively.
 The NRL was also left with a black eye after the Cronulla-Sutherland Sharks were caught using performance-enhancing substances by ASADA dating back to 2011.
 The 2013 Grand Final was played between the Sydney Roosters and the Manly-Warringah Sea Eagles with the Roosters recording a 26–18 victory.

-The 2014 season started with the introduction of the Auckland Nines and was marred by the handing down of a million dollar fine to the Cronulla-Sutherland Sharks for their role in the ASADA scandal while head coach Shane Flanagan was suspended for the entirety of the 2014 season.
+The 2014 season started with the introduction of the Auckland Nines and was marred by the handing down of a million-dollar fine to the Cronulla-Sutherland Sharks for their role in the ASADA scandal, while head coach Shane Flanagan was suspended for the entirety of the 2014 season.
 The 2014 Grand Final was contested by the South Sydney Rabbitohs and the Canterbury-Bankstown Bulldogs.
 This was South Sydney's first grand final appearance since 1971.
 South Sydney would break their 43-year premiership drought with a 30–6 victory.

-The 2015 season saw the return of the Queensland juggernauts, The North Queensland Cowboys and the Brisbane Broncos who would finish inside the top four and contest the 2015 Grand Final.
-The 2015 Grand Final is considered by many to be the greatest grand final of all time as a high intensity match ended in dramatic circumstances when North Queensland scored as the full-time siren sounded.
-Johnathan Thurston would miss the conversion from the sideline as the ball hit the post thus sending the match into golden point, the first golden point grand final.
-Ben Hunt would drop the ball on the kick-off and hand the North Queensland side the chance to win which was converted as Johnathan Thurston successfully kicked a field goal to win the match 17–16.
+The 2015 season saw the return of the Queensland juggernauts, the North Queensland Cowboys and the Brisbane Broncos, who would finish inside the top four and contest the 2015 Grand Final.
+The 2015 Grand Final is considered by many to be the greatest grand final of all time, as a high-intensity match ended in dramatic circumstances when North Queensland scored as the full-time siren sounded.
+Johnathan Thurston would miss the conversion from the sideline as the ball hit the post, thus sending the match into golden point, the first golden point grand final.
+Ben Hunt would drop the ball on the kick-off and hand the North Queensland side the chance to win, which was converted as Johnathan Thurston successfully kicked a field goal to win the match 17–16.

-The 2016 season saw the Melbourne Storm return to the minor premiership position while the Canberra Raiders returned to the top four for the first time since the 2003.
+The 2016 season saw the Melbourne Storm return to the minor premiership position while the Canberra Raiders returned to the top four for the first time since 2003.
 The Cronulla-Sutherland Sharks and reigning premiers North Queensland would fill out the top four.
 The season continued a trend of the minor premiership not being decided to the final round, the fourth consecutive year.
-The 2016 Grand Final was contested between the Melbourne Storm and the Cronulla-Sutherland Sharks, it was the Cronulla's fourth grand final appearance while it was the seventh for the Melbourne club.
+The 2016 Grand Final was contested between the Melbourne Storm and the Cronulla-Sutherland Sharks.
+It was Cronulla's fourth grand final appearance, and the seventh for Melbourne.
 The match was a tight affair and was not settled until after the siren had sounded.
-The Cronulla-Sutherland claimed their first premiership ending a famous 49-year drought by a score of 14–12.
+The Cronulla-Sutherland claimed their first premiership, ending a 49-year drought by a score of 14–12.

-Following the success generated by the 2017 Women's Rugby League World Cup, a national women's league was established, and the first season commenced in September 2018 comprising four clubs aligned to existing NRL clubs.
+Following the success generated by the 2017 Women's Rugby League World Cup, a national women's league was established, and the first season commenced in September 2018, comprising four clubs aligned to existing NRL clubs.